 Definition of Baseline Equipment

 The baseline condition for this measure is assumed to be an average of EISA-equivalent wattages for ENERGY STAR-qualified products.
-An EISA backstop provision requires replacement baseline lamps to meet an efficacy requirement of 45 lumens/watt or higher beginning on 1/1/2020.
-Most of the lamp types in this measure are considered specialty so the timing of the backstop is made consistent with the 5.5.2 LED Specialty Lamps and should be applied in 1/1/2025:
+Most of the lamp types in this measure are considered specialty so the baseline adjustments are consistent with the 5.5.6 LED Specialty Lamps.

 Specialty and Directional lamps were not included in the original definition of General Service Lamps in the Energy Independence and Security Act of 2007 (EISA).
 Therefore, the initial baseline is an incandescent / halogen lamp described in the tables below.